 It’s a common question to be asked: What is your approach in therapy?

 With me, therapy is a conversation.
-I don’t follow a strict formula or format, and my approach is collaborative.
+I don’t usually follow a strict formula or format, and my approach is always collaborative.

 I have had an eclectic two-decade career with all sorts of experiences and trainings, and I’ve integrated all of this learning into what I do today.
 I also never stop learning.
 I’m always reading or listening to something to expand my knowledge base or broaden my perspective.